-The wooded Sussex landscape nestling below the South Downs has been the major influence on John’s work throughout his life.
-In the 1970s and 80s he painted directly in the open air often on a large scale.
+We are extremely lucky to be exhibiting the early paintings from the Southampton show in the gallery influenced by the Sussex landscape of the South Downs close to John’s home.
+In the 1970s and 80s John painted directly in the open air often on a large scale.
 After painting more conventional compositions with a traditional horizon line he gradually realised that the sky, for so long the starting point for the mood of a painting, had in fact become a limitation.
 He was searching for the compositional freedom to express the formation of the land with a vigorous, gestural means of expression.
-These paintings saw him flattening the perspective to eliminate the sky and horizon and entering deep into the woodland, analyzing the shapes and patterns of trees, clearings, light and shade.
+These paintings saw him flattening the perspective to eliminate the sky and horizon and entering deep into the woodland, analysing the shapes and patterns of trees, clearings, light and shade.

 John painted throughout the seasons reflecting the changing colours of the Sussex countryside.
-Continually searching and pushing the boundaries, his work has evolved into his current abstract style using a restricted range of earth pigments.
+Continually searching and pushing the boundaries, his work has evolved through many different permutations into his current abstract style using a restricted range of earth pigments.